Firebolt, the better Analytical Database in the Cloud Whitepaper

 Introduction

-Modern cloud data warehouses (CDW) are a critical element in delivering insights through business intelligence, ad-hoc exploration, extract-load-transform(ELT), data science, machine learning (ML), reporting, etc. However, they struggle when serving user-facing data intensive applications (data apps), characterized by high concurrency and low latency workloads over large amounts of data.
-Today in order to build such applications, developers resort to using specialized systems tuned for specific access patterns that suit the application need.
-Data needs to be copied from the CDW to these systems, introducing freshness delays, operational complexity, and additional costs.
+Modern cloud data warehouses (CDW) and analytical databases are a critical element in delivering insights through business intelligence, ad-hoc exploration, extract-load-transform(ELT), data science, machine learning (ML), reporting, etc. However previous generations struggle when serving user-facing data intensive applications (data apps) which are characterized by high concurrency and low latency workloads over large amounts of data.
+Today in order to build such applications, developers resort to using multiple specialized systems tuned for specific access patterns that suit the application need.
+Data needs to be copied to these systems, introducing freshness delays, operational complexity, and additional costs.
 These are the problems that Firebolt is designed to solve.
-Unlike conventional analytics platforms that juggle with general-purpose cloud data warehouses, proprietary caching layers, and data lakes, Firebolt integrates these capabilities into a singular, efficient, and cost-effective solution.
+Unlike conventional analytics platforms that juggle with general-purpose cloud data warehouses, proprietary caching layers, standalone analytical databases, and data lakes, Firebolt integrates these capabilities into a singular, efficient, and cost-effective solution.
 It addresses the core challenges of high latency, concurrency issues, complexity and high total cost of ownership (TCO) that plague many analytics implementations.
+Firebolt’s native deployment on AWS allows it to take full advantage of Amazon Web Services’ cloud elasticity and global infrastructure to enhance performance and efficiency across the entire analytics lifecycle.

 Firebolt delivers performance with the simplicity of relational databases.
-It offers a solution that provides swift query responses and high concurrency across numerous users by combining cloud elasticity in the form of efficient compute and optimized storage, with distributed processing.
+Built on top of AWS infrastructure, including services such as Amazon Simple Storage Service (Amazon S3) and Amazon Elastic Kubernetes Service (Amazon EKS) which leverages Amazon Elastic Compute Cloud (Amazon EC2) for elastic compute engines.
+It offers a solution that provides real-time query responses and high concurrency across numerous users by combining cloud elasticity in the form of efficient compute and optimized storage, with distributed processing.
 This approach simplifies the analytics stack, reducing the need for separate infrastructure silos and specialized skills.

-• Price-Performance Efficiency: Firebolt drives performance and cost-efficiency, ensuring organizations can optimize their TCO.
+• Price-Performance: Firebolt delivers both performance and cost-efficiency, ensuring organizations can optimize their TCO with innovation at every layer.

-• High Concurrency and Low Latency: Designed to handle numerous concurrent users and queries with sub-second response times, Firebolt addresses the needs of customer-facing analytics and emerging data apps.
+• High Concurrency and Low Latency: Designed to handle numerous concurrent users and queries with sub-second response times, Firebolt addresses the needs of customer-facing analytics and emerging data apps with our obsession for optimised performance.

-• Multidimensional Elasticity: Firebolt’s flexible infrastructure is adaptable to varied workload demands enabling infrastructure right-sizing.
+• Multidimensional Elasticity: Firebolt’s flexible infrastructure is adaptable to varied workload demands enabling customisable infrastructure that adapts dynamically to varying workloads.

-• Developer Productivity: With SQL compatibility and native support for semi-structured data, Firebolt streamlines data processing and accelerates the development lifecycle.
+• Developer Productivity: With Postres complian SQL and native support for semi-structured data, Firebolt streamlines data processing and accelerates the development lifecycle.
+Get started quickly while retaining long term compatibility.

-Firebolt goes beyond the capabilities of earlier cloud data warehouses, which primarily offered elastic scaling and distributed processing but fell short on delivering low-latency and high concurrency.
+Firebolt goes beyond the capabilities of historic cloud data warehouses, which primarily offered basic, black-box elastic scaling and distributed processing but fell short on delivering low-latency and high concurrency and customisation to unique workloads.
 Firebolt combines high concurrency, low latency analytics with the elasticity and scalability of general purpose data warehouses.
+Its architecture is designed to take full advantage of AWS’s scalable services, allowing organizations to match resource usage directly with data workload demand.
 In this whitepaper, we will describe Firebolt's architecture and components.

 Firebolt Overview

-Firebolt cloud data warehouse is designed to address modern analytics workloads.
+Firebolt, as the analytical database in the cloud is designed to excel with mixed modern analytical workloads at scale.
 The objective is to deliver concurrency and performance for mixed workloads at the lowest Total Cost of Ownership while empowering developers to build data products and analytics experiences easily and rapidly.
+Deployed natively on AWS, Firebolt leverages Amazon’s cloud ecosystem to offer elastic scale, dependable infrastructure, and rapid time-to-value via AWS Marketplace.

 Delivering analytics experiences requires managing the lifecycle of data through various phases: data integration, storage, processing, analysis and serving.
 Firebolt enhances each phase of this lifecycle, improving overall efficiency and effectiveness of delivering insights.
 Firebolt delivers these capabilities in the form of data services.